pandas-dev/pandas/web/pandas/community/ecosystem.md

 df.dtypes
 ```

-ArcticDB also supports appending, updating, and querying data from storage to a Pandas DataFrame.
+ArcticDB also supports appending, updating, and querying data from storage to a pandas DataFrame.
 Please find more information [here](https://docs.arcticdb.io/latest/api/query_builder/).

 ## Out-of-core